 While an expectant mother cannot obligate herself to make an adoptive placement pre-birth, Florida law does provide two methods by which an expectant father can definitively and irrevocably be addressed before the child’s birth.
 If he signs a pre-birth Affidavit of Nonpaternity, his agreement for his rights to be terminated so the child may be adopted is locked in at that point.
 The “nonpaternity” language of the document’s name means that the birth father is not planning to parent the child.
 That decision may be based on his belief that he is not the baby’s biological father or it may be based on his decision that he does not want to or cannot parent another biological child.

-Court action may also take a birth father out of the picture prior to the child’s birth under Florida law.
+Court action may also take a birth father out of the picture before the child’s birth under Florida law.
 If a birth father refuses to sign an Affidavit of Nonpaternity, the court may issue a Notice Of Intended Adoption Plan to be served to him.
 This notice informs the man of the birth mother’s pregnancy, her plan to place her child for adoption, and the steps he must take within thirty days following service if he wishes to object to the adoption.
 His failure to take all those steps within that timeframe results in a loss of his ability to influence the child’s adoptive placement.

 An unmarried expectant father who does intend to be a parent or involved in his child’s life should immediately register that intention with Florida’s Putative Father Registry.
 Information on how to file a claim of paternity with the Putative Father Registry can be found online.
-Pamphlets providing information about the registry are also available at the Department of Motor Vehicles, clerk of courts’ offices, and public health departments.
+Pamphlets providing information about the registry are also available at the Department of Motor Vehicles, clerks of courts’ offices, and public health departments.

 Choosing a Prospective Adoptive Family

 The choice of prospective adoptive parents is a critical one because these are the people who will be raising the child placed for adoption.
 Depending on the adoption entity, the entity can provide possible choices for review by a birth parent or move forward with a placement with prospective adoptive parents whom the birth mother has located through her own efforts.
-Regardless of how the prospective parents are located and selected, they must have a favorable preliminary home study completed in order to legally have a child placed with them for an adoption from Florida.
+Regardless of how the prospective parents are located and selected, they must have a favorable preliminary home study completed to legally have a child placed with them for adoption from Florida.

-The required home study is an extensive and comprehensive background investigation which includes an inspection of the physical home where the child will be residing as well as numerous checks related to the adopting parents themselves.
+The required home study is an extensive and comprehensive background investigation that includes an inspection of the physical home where the child will be residing as well as numerous checks related to the adopting parents themselves.
 Part of that investigation will be to determine if the intended parents are financially capable of raising a child and if they have any negative background history; for example, an arrest or report of child abuse would call into question their suitability to parent.

 Counseling Requirements and Offers